How to create customer personas: 5 steps + template

 By providing valuable content for your audience, you build trust and brand loyalty.

-5. Free customer persona template
+5. Free consumer persona template

 Customer personas are only a fraction of your marketing tasks, and however carefully you've read this guide, some points might have gotten lost along the way and nobody has the time for revisiting every marketing guide they read.

-I hear you and I got you covered: to make sure you don't miss out on any components of a buyer persona, I put together a customer persona template you can copy and use to develop your own personas.
+I hear you and I got you covered: to make sure you don't miss out on any components of a buyer persona, I put together a consumer persona template you can copy and use to develop your own personas.
 Feel free to add your own criteria and see what makes the best customer persona for you and your business.